Snuggle up with a cozy cup of this perfectly sweet and spicy gingerbread latte that’s topped with fluffy homemade whipped cream.

 - 1 tablespoon gingerbread syrup

-- Whip gingerbread syrup and heavy cream.Use a handheld milk frother to whisk together syrup and heavy cream until it thickens.
+- Make gingerbread cream topping.Use a handheld milk frother to whisk together syrup and heavy cream until it thickens.
 Just a few seconds is all it takes to get soft peaks.